Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Discussion and Future Work

+The first thing we want to note is that some of the binding and bundling operations in Table~\ref{tab:comparison} are actually inconsistent with our formalisation.
+In particular, it's clear that the various modifications to bind and bundle (thresholding, normalisation, etc.) don't arise from division rings.
+In these cases, such modifications are historically for \emph{modelling}, rather than \emph{computational}, purposes.
+For example, thresholding is often used to model the kind of \enquote{saturation} that neurons exhibit.
+This means that engineers add extra mechanics to VSA implementations when the goal is modelling cognitive biases/phenomena.
+We hope that our formalisation helps engineers design VSAs when computation is their only concern.

+Second, the worked examples in Section~\ref{sec:examples} largely validate current VSA models.
+Example~\ref{ex:pow-set} acknowledges that such an indexing set is well-behaved with any division ring.
+Finding new possible VSAs using our formalisation is left for future work.
+Future work can also attempt to generalise the similarity measures we discuss beyond inner products, or characterise why additional generality may not be required for VSAs.
+Future applications of our theory will also explore the relationship that the similarity function has with bind and bundle.

 Another result we wish to work towards is axiomatising a category,~\VSA, in a manner similar to the work on Hilbert spaces in~\cite{heunen2022axioms, heunen2022axiomscon, dimeglio2024dagger}.
 If possible, we would then be interested to see if it is possible to express an adjunction between these two categories.
 Doing so would formalise the analogy between VSAs and Hilbert spaces that has long been observed.
+It may be that there's no meaningful difference between the two, but even if VSAs are just finite-dimensional Hilbert spaces, current axiomatisations of finite-dimensional Hilbert spaces are limited to ones with contractive mappings.

 Finally, this work has largely ignored how most of the models built using VSAs are deeply compositional in nature.
 Appendix~\ref{app:ex} includes instances of compositional data structures for the interested reader (in particular, Appendix~\ref{app:structs}).
 This clearly indicates that there is a wealth of work that can be done to ground VSA applications in category theory.
-For instance, modelling \emph{analogy} is a recurring application in the VSA literature~\cite[provides the canonical ``what is the dollar of mexico?'' example]{kanerva2009hyperdimensional}, and there is a clear opportunity to understand this notion more rigorously in terms of functors, adjunctions, and natural transformations.
-What's more, in Section~\ref{sec:vsa-def} we mention the braiding operation; perhaps this terminology coincides with the notion of braided categories.
+For instance, modelling \emph{analogy} is a recurring application in the VSA literature~\cite[provides the canonical ``what is the dollar of mexico?'' example]{kanerva2009hyperdimensional}, and there is a clear opportunity to understand this notion more rigorously.
 Future work will directly explore these kinds of topics more precisely in categorical terms.
-From an engineering perspective, a significant achievement towards this end would be the construction of a VSA that is purely functional\footnote{\enquote{Functional} in the programming sense, rather than set-theoretic.} in nature.
+From an engineering perspective, a significant achievement towards this end would be the construction of a VSA that is purely functional\footnote{\enquote{Functional} in the programming sense, rather than set theoretic.} in nature.